canjs/canjs/docs/can-canjs/can-core.md

   }
 });

-var TodoList = DefineList.extend({      // A list of todos:
+const TodoList = DefineList.extend({      // A list of todos:
   "#": Todo,                            // has numeric properties
                                         //         as todos